j2store/userguide/using_the_migration_tool.md

 #### 5. Start Migration

 Click the Start Migration button and wait.
-The tool will migrate the data, remove old modules, uninstall old J2Store version 2.x.
+The tool will migrate the data, remove old modules, install the new tables / db schema for J2Store version and uninstall old J2Store version 2.x.

 If the migration is successful, you can will see a success message.
 If there is an error, it will display the error.

+##### 5.1 What should i do if an error occured
-If an error occured, please post the error at the forum http://j2store.org/forum/j2store-version-3-feedback.html
+Please post the error at the forum http://j2store.org/forum/j2store-version-3-feedback.html

+#### 6 Post migration
+Once migration is successful, download the latest J2Store Version 3 from our site and install it.

+Then Go to Joomla administrator -> Components -> J2Store

+- Go to Set up - Configurations
+- Review the parameters and set them up as per your requirements.
+- Go to Catalog - Products - Open a product
+- Check if everything is right and save it.

+#### 7. Know issues

+##### 7.1 Quantity box, price are not appearing
+Open a product in the backend and save it.
+It should fix the issue.